Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What is a cosigner?

-A cosigner is someone that signs onto the loan with you.
-The cosigner offers more security on the loan because they promise to repay the loan if you become unable, therefore increasing your chances of approval.
-They don’t help you with installment payments each month, though — they’re the backup payer.
-For a cosigner to actually help approval chances, they need a good credit score, proof of income, and likely be a US citizen or have lived in the US for at least two years.
+A cosigner doesn’t help you with installment payments each month, though — they’re the backup payer.
+For a cosigner to actually help your approval chances, they need a good credit score and proof of income and likely need to be a US citizen or have lived in the US for at least two years.

 An individual taxpayer identification number (ITIN) is typically required for a loan if you don’t have an SSN.
-It’s a tax processing number for noncitizens, aliens and their family members who can’t get a SSN.
+It’s a tax processing number for immigrants, non-citizens, aliens and their family members who can’t get an SSN.

 If you need help, look for an IRS Acceptance Agent near you — an entity like a college or bank that the IRS has authorized to assist with your application.
-You can find an acceptance agent in or outside the US on the IRS website.
+You can find an acceptance agent in or out of the US on the IRS website.

 How to check your credit score with an ITIN